gabldotink/subtrees/profile/README.md

 <!-- #  Scratch for Discord | Github - Public -->

-Welcome to the Scratch for Discord GitHub!
+Welcome to the Scratch for Discord Public GitHub!